Goa Legislative Assembly

 Directorate of Agriculture

-*WILL the Minister for Civil Supplies and Consumer Affairs be pleased to state:
+*Will the Minister for Law & Judiciary be pleased to state:

 Answer: